What is Cloud Foundry?

 Cloud Foundry is an open-source cloud Platform-as-a-Service (PaaS) that aims to simplify the development, deployment, and management of applications for developers.
 It allows developers to build, deploy, run, and scale apps without having to worry about underlying infrastructure.

-This is available as a standalone software package, not tied to specific cloud providers like Amazon, Google or Microsoft.
-Consequently this flexibility enables enterprise users to deploy it either on their own infrastructures or other clouds.
-It includes AWS, Azure, GCP, OpenStack or vSphere.
+Cloud Foundry is available as a standalone software package, not tied to specific cloud providers like Amazon, Google or Microsoft.
+This flexibility enables enterprise users to deploy it either on their own infrastructures or other clouds such as; AWS, Azure, GCP, OpenStack or vSphere.

 What is the Use of Cloud Foundry?

-The primary use of this is to make it easier for developers to deploy and manage applications.
-Accordingly this has been achieved through provisioning highly available and scalable architecture with DevOps friendly workflows and multi-tenant compute capabilities.
+The primary use of Cloud Foundry is to make it easier for developers to deploy and manage applications.
+This has been achieved through provisioning highly available and scalable architecture with DevOps friendly workflows and multi-tenant compute capabilities.
 It also contains application lifecycle management that takes care of all steps right from development stage up to deployment coupled with integration with different cloud providers.

 Important Components